 - Neologism: His main speech quirk is a tendency to take at least two words, either of which would be appropriate for a certain context, and then combine them into some new word.

 - Point of No Return: Subverted thanks to him.
 During the endgame, he warns you that it's the point of no return, but at any save point thereafter, he gives you the option of going back in time to before you passed the point, giving you the option to go and get better prepared.

 - Sesquipedalian Loquaciousness: Prone to this.
 He'll even go as far as to make up words that sound complex but are merely extensions of simpler words.

 - Waddling Head: Inasmuch as his body can be considered a "head."

 A friendly, spunky Koopa Troopa who the Mario Bros. first meet as a reporter for the Koopa Kronicle covering the ongoing Shroob Invasion while also helping the plumbers in their fight against the invaders.
 She returns in Dream Team as a tourist guide writer who tasks the Bros. with retrieving pictures from the Camera Blocks she scattered across Pi'illo Island.

-Older Than They Look: She doesn't appear to have aged a day between Partners in Time and Dream Team despite at least a 30 year time gap.
+- Older Than They Look: She doesn't appear to have aged a day between Partners in Time and Dream Team despite at least a 30 year time gap.
 Justified since she's a Koopa, which are turtles.

 A female Toad who accompanied Princess Peach and Toadbert in Professor Gadd's time machine.
 She was promptly captured by the Shroobs to have her vim extracted.
 She is found being drained by a tree in Toadwood Forest, where she tell the Mario Bros. about the Vim Factory before being turned into a Shroob Mushroom.